pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 Or just delete the included example code for a fresh start.

-See the `project template repo on GitHub <https://github.com/pyeventsourcing/cookiecutter-eventsourcing#readme>`__ for more information and guidance about the project template.
+See the `project template repo on GitHub <https://github.com/pyeventsourcing/cookiecutter-eventsourcing#readme>`__ for more information and guidance.

 Writing tests